This post may contain affiliate links. Please read my disclosure and privacy policy.

 Notes

-Nutrition information is for roughly a 1/4 cup of pesto, assuming this recipe makes 1 1/4 cups of pesto for you.
+Nutrition information is for roughly 1/4 cup of pesto, assuming this recipe yields 1 cup.
 This information is automatically calculated, and is just an estimate, not a guarantee.

 Nutrition